Summary: Lean Startup by Eric Ries

 To Pivot or To Persevere: The Million-Dollar Question

 Here's a reality most entrepreneurs grapple with: not all ideas, even if brilliant on paper, resonate with customers.
 After releasing an MVP and analyzing feedback, businesses face a critical decision.
-As Ries aptly points out, "The company's failure is not due to a lack of perseverance but because it was not learning."
-Should they pivot, making a strategic shift in direction based on what they've learned?
+Ries aptly states, "The company's failure is not due to a lack of perseverance but because it was not learning."
+Should they pivot, strategically shifting direction based on what they've learned?
 Or should they persevere, staying the course and refining their current strategy?
 This juncture is where the rubber meets the road, and making informed decisions here can be the difference between success and obsolescence.

 Gleaning Insights from Lean Thinking

 Lean Startup's roots trace back to lean manufacturing, a systematic method for waste minimization.
-By valuing customer feedback over intuition and flexible product development over traditional planning, businesses become more resilient and responsive.
+Businesses become more resilient and responsive by valuing customer feedback over intuition and flexible product development over traditional planning.

 The Magic of Continuous Deployment